glasslion/salt-mill/README.rst

 .. code-block:: python

     from saltmill import Mill

     # By default, mill try to get the authentication configs from
     # func kwarsg, environment variables, and ~/.pepperrc, same as pepper
     mill = Mill()
     mill.local('*', 'test.ping')

+    # Create a job with local_async and poll the result with lookup_jid
+    # Works well on long running tasks and unstable network conditions
+    mill.local_pool('*', 'test.ping')